ilci66/react-hotel-project-post/README.md

 *   As we wont be needing built-in App.js files we can delete the app.css file as well.
 We will use the App.js file to handle the routing

-*   give body a flex and flex column also set the basics such as margin:0 padding:0 ext. box-sizing: border-box
+*   give body and root a flex and flex column also set the basics such as margin:0 padding:0 ext. box-sizing: border-box

 *   Rest of our css will be handled with tailwind and will be inline, if you don't like handling styling this way you can go ahead and include your own method.